ucsc/site-slugstrong/support-for-students.md

   icon: "school-25.svg"
 ---

-UC Santa Cruz staff members are dedicated to helping and serving Banana Slugs no matter where they are.
-Staff members continue to provide support and services.
-An overview of key services is available online, and below is a list of student-focused offices.
+Even though we may be physically apart, Slugs are all in this together and students have a number of support and engagement services available to ensure their success.
+Student Health Services, Counseling and Psychological Services, Basic Needs support, Learning Support Services, and CARE are open and providing services remotely.
+A full list of services and operating hours is updated regularly.
+Below is a list of student-focused offices.

 # Division of Student Success